apiraino/apiraino.github.io/content/2020-07-06-qemu-bridge-networking.md

 ...
 ```

-and the vitual bridge `virbr0` is enabled and autostarted (again, see above) we need to create this file:
+and the virtual bridge `virbr0` is enabled and autostarted (again, see above) we need to create this file:

 ```bash
 # echo "allow virbr0" > /etc/qemu/bridge.conf